History of local government in England: Later changes in local government (1500–1832)

 In the 1540s the office of lord-lieutenant was instituted in each county, effectively replacing feudal lords as the Crown's direct representative in that county.
 The lieutenants had a military role, previously exercised by the sheriffs, and were made responsible for raising and organising the county militia.
 The county lieutenancies were subsequently given responsibility for the Volunteer Force.
 In 1871 the lieutenants lost their position as head of the militia, and the office became largely ceremonial.
 The Cardwell and Childers Reforms of the British Army linked the recruiting areas of infantry regiments to the counties.

 From the 16th century the county was increasingly used as a unit of local government.
 Although 'small government' was still the accepted norm, there were an increasing number of responsibilities which could not be fulfilled by individual communities.
 The justices of the peace therefore took on various administrative functions known as "county business".
-This was transacted at the quarter sessions, summoned four times a year by the Lord Lieutenant.
+This was transacted at the quarter sessions, summoned four times a year by the lord-lieutenant.
 By the 19th century the county magistrates exercised powers over the licensing of alehouses, the construction of bridges, prisons and asylums, superintendence of main roads, public buildings and charitable institutions, and the regulation of weights and measures.
-The justices were empowered to levy local taxes to support these activities, and in 1739 these were unified as a single "county rate" under the control of a county treasurer.
+The justices were empowered to levy local taxes to support these activities, and in 1739 under the County Rates Act 1738 (12 Geo.
+2. c.
+29) these were unified as a single "county rate" under the control of a county treasurer.
 In order to build and maintain roads and bridges, a salaried county surveyor was to be appointed.

 These county functions were attached to the legal system, since this was the only body which acted county-wide at that time.
 However, in this ad hoc system the beginnings of county councils, another central element in modern local government, can be observed.
-The counties themselves remained more-or-less static between the Law in Wales Acts of 1535–42, and the Great Reform Act of 1832.
+The counties themselves remained more-or-less static between the Law in Wales Acts of 1535–42, and the Reform Act 1832.

 Parishes

 The ecclesiastical parishes of the Church of England also came to play a de jure roles in local government from this time.
 It is probable that this merely confirmed the status quo — people of rural communities would have taken care of what local administration was required.
 Although the parishes were in no sense governmental organisations, laws were passed requiring parishes to carry out certain responsibilities.
 From 1555, parishes were responsible for the upkeep of nearby roads.
 From 1605 parishes were responsible for administering the Poor Law, and were required to collect money for their own poor.
-The parishes were run by parish councils, known as "vestries", often elected from amongst the rate-payers, but often self-selecting.
+The parishes were run by parish councils, known as Select Vestries.
+Some such councils were elective, while others were sustained by co-option (existing members filling vacancies by invitation).